Britain needs a big trade deal with Europe and wants one with America. It may end 2020 with neither - KTVZ

 Britain needs a big trade deal with Europe and wants one with America.
 It may end 2020 with neither

-After nearly four years of profound uncertainty that hobbled the economy and unnerved investors, Britain is finally leaving the European Union.
+After nearly four years of profound uncertainty that hobbled the economy and unnerved investors, Britain finally left the European Union.
 What happens next is vital for many businesses, yet the outlook isn’t great.

 The United Kingdom is entering an 11-month transition period during which Prime Minister Boris Johnson must race to strike new trade deals with his country’s biggest economic partners.
 Failure would mean even more pain for an economy that’s already ground to a halt.